-- 1. POTS phone service will be largely replaced by VoIP and network convergence, eliminating the need for analog POTS wiring but increasing the need for Ethernet ports that supply power (PoE) to make deploying wired phones easy.
+- 1. POTS phone service will be replaced by VoIP and network convergence, eliminating the need for analog POTS wiring but increasing the need for Ethernet ports that supply power (PoE) to make deploying wired phones easy.
 Not everyone wants a wireless phone on their desk. - 2.
-Improvements in Wi-Fi and increased use of hand held devices will place a premium on wireless access.
-The upcoming 801.11ac specification delivers truly blazing speed.
-Using PoE eliminates the need for AC power at the access point and make emergency backup easier. - Wired connection is the technology of choice for demanding application and core network devices such as servers and routers. - 4.
+Copper twisted pair will remain the technology of choice for residential fixed location network devices.
+Fiber is great but costly.
+Where fiber shines is wiring outbuildings because it is immune to lightning. - 3.
+1 Gbp/s data rate per device will be more than adequate for years to come.
+Yes there are faster Ethernet standards but we are approaching the "good enough" speed for home LANs. - 4.
+Improvements in Wi-Fi and increased use of hand held devices will place a premium on wireless access. - 5.
 There is a long term trend to Video over IP (VoIP) but it will be a long time before RF based coaxial TV distribution fades to insignificant.
-MoCa is a good way to bridge the two technologies allowing IP based devices to utilize coax for both RF and Internet. - 5.
-Security cameras continue the inexorable march to IP.
-They also benefit from PoE. - 6.
-Smart white good evolving in concert with a smart grid allows network management via web protocols.
+MoCa is a good way to bridge the two technologies allowing IP based devices to utilize coax for both RF and Internet. - 6.
+Smart white good evolving in concert with the smart power grid allowing network management via web protocols.
 ZigBee or something similar is likely to dominate that space.
-Our new washer has NFC near field communications built in allowing it to talk to smart phone, but only if it is right next to the machine.
-Would be nice to be able to access it from the LAN. - 7.
-Security systems are also migrating to wireless with ultra-low power devices that harvest energy eliminating the need for batteries. - 8.
+Our new washer has near field communications (NFC) built in allowing it to talk to a smart phone, but only if it is right next to the machine. - 7.
+Security systems are migrating to wireless with ultra-low power devices that harvest energy eliminating the need for batteries. - 8.
 Deployment of 60 GHz wireless should be a boon to eliminate the rat's nest of wires needed in a typical home theater system.
-This is a short range wireless network limited to a few feet but blazing speed ideal to for A/V equipment. - 9.
+This is a short range wireless network limited to a few feet but blazing speed is ideal to for A/V equipment. - 9.
 Converged cellular and Wi-Fi networks.
-As demand for wireless bandwidth explodes carriers will increasing look at offloading traffic to Wi-Fi networks. - 10.
-1 Gbp/s data rate per device will be more than adequate for years to come.
-Yes there are faster Ethernet standards but we are approaching the "good enough" speed for home LANs.
+As demand for wireless bandwidth explodes carriers will look at offloading traffic to Wi-Fi networks.
+This prediction has already come true.
+Our cellular vender Republic Wireless has a Wi-Fi first strategy. - 10.
+US residential customer will continue to have limited choice of broadband ISPs and prices will remain high by worldwide standards.

-11 Laptops & Tablets - Internet on the Road
+14 Laptops, Cell Phones & Tablets - Internet on the Road

-I find having a laptop a great convenience.
-Our current laptop is a Lenovo T61 widescreen running Win7.
+My current laptop is a Lenovo T61 widescreen running Win7.
+It has both Ethernet and 801.11n Wi-Fi built in.
 Both my wife and I have used it for presentations and being on several volunteer committees it is nice being able to work on documents in real time rather than trading emails.
+I've also used it on the bench with a USB logic analyzer to troubleshoot equipment.